temef/Smart-CookBook/README.md

 # Smart-CookBook

-Project Document, Technical Plan and Project Plan are all in the Documents folder.
+## Project Document, Technical Plan and Project Plan are all in the Documents folder.

-To run project:
+* To run project:
-src->main->scala->SmartCookBook GUI.scala
+* src->main->scala->SmartCookBook GUI.scala
+* Run